pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 - Geodude: BB
 - Graveler: BB

-> Menu to heal if you die to QA and pace allows it
+> Heal if you die to QA and pace allows it

 Jr. Trainer♀:
 - Meowth: Thrash